barneywhitehead/Tableau-Portfolio/README.md

-The link to my Tableau portfolio is contained within the other txt file "PORTFOLIO"
+The link to my Tableau portfolio notebook is contained within the .md file "PORTFOLIO"